vinejs/vinejs.dev/content/docs/guides/getting_started.md

 ## Pre-compiling schema
 The performance benefits of using VineJS kick in when you pre-compile a schema.
 During the pre-compile phase, VineJS will convert your schema into an optimized JavaScript function that you can reuse to perform validations.

-You may pre-compile a schema using the `vine.compile` method.
-The compile method returns a validator object you must use to perform validations.
+You may pre-compile a schema and create a validator using the `vine.create` method.

 ```ts
 import vine from '@vinejs/vine'